eventsentry/scripts/README.md

 [check_last_file_modify.vbs](check_last_file_modify.vbs) Checks when a file was last modified

 [noaccfiles.ps1](noaccfiles.ps1) PowerShell script that outputs files not accessed or modified in a certain number days.
 Used in KB 454 "How can I list files that weren't modified in the last X days?"
 [KB-454](https://www.eventsentry.com/kb/454)

+[block_utilman1.cmd](block_utilman1.cmd)  Windows bath script to perform a number of tasks to alleviate the threat: Block access to the file (this includes delete, rename, and execution); Change the user password; Turn off the computer.
+Script used for "Detecting and automatically recovering from bypassing Windows logons with utilman.exe" link [KB-433](https://www.eventsentry.com/kb/433)